pingcap/docs-cn/statistics.md

 # Introduction to Statistics

 TiDB uses statistics to decide [which index to choose](/choose-index.md).
 The `tidb_analyze_version` variable controls the statistics collected by TiDB.
-Currently, two versions of statistics are supported: `tidb_analyze_version = 1` (by default) and `tidb_analyze_version = 2`.
+Currently, two versions of statistics are supported: `tidb_analyze_version = 1` and `tidb_analyze_version = 2`.
+In versions before v5.1, the default value of this variable is `1`.
+In v5.1, the default value of this variable is `2`, which serves as an experimental feature.
 These two versions include different information in TiDB:

 | Information | Version 1 | Version 2|
 | --- | --- | ---|